cschlay/cloud-backup-kit/README.md

 ### Deletes

-Create a record to `ObjectStorageDeleteLog` if a file is deleted but don't delete previous records.
+Create a record to `ObjectStorageDeleteLog` on file delete but don't delete previous records.
 The backup file will be deleted after a while.

 | FileId |
 |--------|
 | 1      |

 ## Features